 All states, including Georgia, have statutes of limitations for most causes of action.
 The deadlines for filing lawsuits vary by state.
 The deadlines also vary by type of case.

-Therefore, it is wise to talk with a personal injury lawyer as soon as possible after an injury.
+Therefore, it is wise to talk with a team of personal injury attorneys in Atlanta as soon as possible after an injury.

 Your personal injury attorney calculates the deadlines for filing claims and lawsuits in your case.
 The attorney monitors these deadlines throughout your case to protect your right to pursue legal remedies for a personal injury claim.

 File Your Personal Injury Lawsuit on Time to Get the Compensation You Deserve

 Do not miss the deadline that applies to your particular personal injury case.
 If you do, your claim will be void and you will lose the right to seek damages from those responsible for causing you to get hurt.